-For further studies, the primary flight feathers were cut out from the wing (Fig. 1a).
-Primary feathers 1-6 (165-180-mm length) were sectioned, and 18 shaft specimens were used for damping tests.
+For further studies, the primary flight feathers were cut out from the wing (Fig. 1A).
+Primary feathers 1-6 (165-180 mm length) were sectioned, and 18 shaft specimens were used for damping tests.
 Vanes were cut from the feathers using a razor blade.
-The shaft was transversely sectioned in 50-mm-long intervals from the tip, dividing the shaft into three parts (Fig. 1b).
+Then the shaft was transversely sectioned in 50 mm long intervals from the tip, dividing the shaft into three parts (Fig. 1B).
 The most basal part of the shaft, the calamus, was excluded from the experiments.
-The basal part of the specimens was embedded in epoxy resin and then mechanically fixed (Fig. 2b, black triangles).
-Primary feather 7 (160-mm length) was used for $\mu$ CT analysis.
+The basal part of the specimens was embedded in epoxy resin and then mechanically fixed (Fig. 2B, black triangles).
+Primary feather 7 (160 mm length) was used for μ CT analysis.

-Damping test
+2.2 Damping test